What we know about the damage done to Iran's nuclear program

 Iranian Supreme Leader Ayatollah Ali Khamenei has said that Trump "exaggerated" the impact of the American strikes.

-Associated Press writers Sam McNeil in Brussels and Michelle L. Price and Mary Clare Jalonick in Washington contributed to this report.
+Associated Press writers Sam McNeil in Brussels, Michelle L. Price and Mary Clare Jalonick in Washington, and John Leicester in Paris contributed to this report.

 ___ The Associated Press receives support for nuclear security coverage from the Carnegie Corporation of New York and Outrider Foundation.
 The AP is solely responsible for all content.